 Table of ContentsSports Betting Timeline in Kansas Can I bet on sports in Kansas?
 Kansas Casinos Betting on Kansas Sports Teams Top Online Sportsbooks for Betting in Kansas

-Now in 2021, as of May, a bill has been passed in state law cleared by the Connecticut Senate.
-This moves the state closer toward legalizing sports betting and online wagering, after years of debate and failed negotiations.
-An exciting move for sports betting enthusiasts.
+In 2021, as of May, a bill has been passed in state law and cleared by the Connecticut Senate.
+This moves the state closer to legalizing sports betting and online wagering after years of debate and failed negotiations.

-The House bill also offers more flexibility in terms of requesting sports be restricted - as many states have issues with betting on in-state collegiate programs and betting on eSports where there can be minors competing.
-Naturally, the casinos in the state oppose the House Bill, due to there being no mention of them being able to obtain sportsbook licenses.
+The measure also offers more flexibility in terms of requesting sports be restricted - as many states have issues with betting on in-state collegiate programs and betting on eSports where there can be minors competing.

-Kansas is home to both tribal and commercial casinos, and could be home to future sportsbook locations if the Senate bill is eventually legalized.
-The unique laws in Kansas also include Poker, which is banned in many states, so it’s definitely a breath of fresh air that Kansas is modernizing their laws to include the popular table game.
+Kansas is home to both tribal and commercial casinos and could be home to future sportsbook locations if the Senate bill is eventually legalized.
+The unique laws in Kansas also include Poker, which is banned in many states, so it’s definitely a breath of fresh air that Kansas is modernizing its laws to include the popular table game.

 Sports Betting Timeline in Kansas